norahellstadius/AC215_MOMA_LISA/README.md

 Now, the model is linked to the correct endpoint, and you can proceed with launching the website.

 **Frontend:**
 The frontend we have created allows a user to input two objects, from which a gif will be generated that captures the latent space walk.
-The outputted gif can be downloaded from the website.
-The user's input is processed, and then passed to the model for prediction.
-The outputted gif is saved to GCS buckets, and then displayed to the user.
+The generated gif is placed on the left side of the webise and can be downloaded from the website.

 Our website additionally has a GIF gallery, where users can view previously generated gifs and gain inspiration.
 Lastly it has a small section discussing the project, link to our source code, and the team members.
+Please refer to the image below to see how the user interacts with the website to generate and download a gif.
+In addition a video is provided below for a tour of the webiste.

 <figure>
     <img src="./imgs/first_page.png" height="500" />